PWNAGERobotics/ScoutingPASS/docs/Configuration.md

 Pre-Match is where the match details are set up.
 This is data that can be collected before the match starts.

-It includes many key fields, including Team Number, Match Number, Robot Position and Scouter.
+It includes many key fields, including Team Number, Match Number, Robot Position, and Scouter.

 ### Autonomous